BJS-kr/animalized-server/readme.md

 # Introduction

-This is open source realtime multiplayer game server project in Go, can play using [animalized-client](https://github.com/BJS-kr/animalized-client).
-Initial purpose of this project was make a template Go based game server.
-I couldn't find any descent, open sourced game server project implemented in Go.
+This is open source realtime multiplayer game server project in Go.
+You can play with [animalized-client](https://github.com/BJS-kr/animalized-client).
+Initial purpose of this project was make a Go game server template .
+I couldn't find any descent, open sourced game server project in Go.
 So, I made my own(maybe this project bit gone too far for a template).

 Unfortunately, I have no game server experience at production level.
-So if something looks unsuitable or if there any suggestions, please, let me know.
+So if something looks unsuitable, please, let me know.

-# Key Features
+# Key Aspects
+1. This is realtime simulation game

-1. Avoiding potential blocks by [lock-free queue](queue/queue.go)(Yes, it could be dangerous.
+2. Avoiding potential blocks by [lock-free queue](queue/queue.go)(Yes, it could be dangerous.
 I'll explain it in Details)
-2. TCP(only) server - I used [protobuf](https://protobuf.dev/), but protocol or packet parsing rule can be differed. choice is all yours
+3. TCP(only) server - This project uses [protobuf](https://protobuf.dev/)
-3. [Actor](https://en.wikipedia.org/wiki/Actor_model), [Fan-out](https://en.wikipedia.org/wiki/Fan-out_(software)) pattern used for simple processing
+4. [Actor](https://en.wikipedia.org/wiki/Actor_model), [Fan-out](https://en.wikipedia.org/wiki/Fan-out_(software)) pattern used for simple processing
-4. Most of surface models based on internal models for reusability - e.g [DistSession](users/dist_session.go)
+5. Most of surface models based on internal models for reusability - e.g [DistSession](users/dist_session.go)
-5. [deterministic lockstep](https://www.linkedin.com/pulse/deterministic-lockstep-networking-demystified-zack-sinisi-jqrue) synchronization - because this game is realtime battle simulation
+6. [deterministic lockstep](https://www.linkedin.com/pulse/deterministic-lockstep-networking-demystified-zack-sinisi-jqrue) synchronization - for realtime battle simulation

+# Game Rules(if you play with  [animalized-client](https://github.com/BJS-kr/animalized-client))

+1. You can fire a fireball with key "a"
+2. You can move characters using arrow keys
+3. Fireball can hit a character or a wall
+4. Wall will be weakened as fireball hit the wall
+5. If wall state reached "vulnerable", fireball can destroy the wall
+6. If a user hit player with fireball 10 times, game will be end

 # Flow
 <p align="center">